PowerShell Check If File Exists | 4 Command Lines

 Method 3.
 PowerShell Check If File Exists [Get-ChildItem]

-Get-ChildItem is another useful cmdlet for file existence checks.
-It retrieves the child items (files and directories) at a specified path.
+Get-ChildItem is a useful cmdlet for file existence checks, retrieving the child items (files and directories) at a specified path.
 You can determine whether a file exists by filtering the result based on the desired file name.

 Example: